Tareq-Zeyad/01b-Learning-Markdown-/README.md

-## **Intro**
+## **Intro.**

-#### Hello all :heart: My name is Tariq Sharaia طارق الشرايعة I am 25 years old Mechanical Engineer with 1 year experience at Industrial Manufacturing.
+#### Hello all :heart: My name is Tariq Sharaia.
+I am 25 years old Mechanical Engineer with 1 year experience at Industrial Manufacturing.
 I am glad that I am here between creative minds from different backgrounds. one of the reasons why I am taking this course is because I am looking to a career shift in the near future in tech field.
-I wish good luck to all, thank you.
+I wish good luck to all my collauges, thank you.

-## **Reading Notes**
+## **Reading Notes.**
-#### Here you can find all my readings assignments throughout the course, the best practice I learnt is Skim Reading to completely understands the concepts & summarize the outlines in a sense & simple form as I am presenting material to non technical personnel.
+#### Here you can find all my readings assignments throughout the course.
+The best practice I learnt is Skim Reading to completely understands the concepts & summarize the outlines in a sense & simple form as I am presenting material to non technical personnel.

-## **Code 102 Reading Notes**
+## **Code 102 Intro to Software Development.**

 | Title      | Link |
 | ----------- | ----------- |